milesroberts-123/josephs-lab-manuscript-template/README.md

 `reviews.tex` is a template for writing responses to reviewer comments

+`library.bib` contains all references in .bib format, which can be exported from most reference managers.
+I recommend syncing your overleaf with zotero or something similar.

 `cover.tex` is a simple template for writing a cover letter.

 `figures/` contains separate folders for main figures and supplementary figures